Bachelor of Engineering (Honours) (Civil Design) and Diploma of Building Design - CL76

 |Core Units||33||Major Units||None|

-Course structureGraduates are required to complete 31 compulsory units and two electives from a select list of electives.
+Course structureGraduates are required to complete 33 compulsory units.

 Unit informationFor information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.